Martavis Bryant Granted Conditional NFL Reinstatement

 Martavis Bryant was the Steelers' No. 2 deep threat in 2015, but his future is uncertain.
 Should the Steelers draft a WR? https://t.co/7cnRJk7D4f4/25/2017, 4:46:02 PM

 Pittsburgh ranked eighth in offensive efficiency in 2016, according to Football Outsiders.
-Adding Bryant to a unit that already includes Le'Veon Bell and Antonio Brown should once again give the Steelers one of the most potent offenses in the NFL.
+The addition of Bryant to a unit that includes Le'Veon Bell, Antonio Brown and Ben Roethlisberger should once again give the Steelers one of the most potent offenses in the NFL.

 Bryant will likely need to shake off some rust since he hasn't played a down of meaningful football since the final week of the 2015 regular season.
-The fact he can practice with the team and play in the preseason should help him re-adjust to game action.
+He can participate in team meetings, conditioning work and similar activities, though, which should help him readjust.

-The timing of his reinstatement is also perfect for the Steelers with the NFL draft just days away.
-With Bryant available, wide receiver is no longer a major position of need for the team to address in the draft.
+The timing of the reinstatement, with the draft just days away, was also in the Steelers' favor.
+With Bryant set to return to the fold, Pittsburgh does not have to address its wide receiver need in the draft.

 Get the best sports content from the web and social in the new B/R app.
 Get the app and get the game.